 The concept was designed to be scalable and adaptable to a range of situations whilst at its core, retaining a balance between curating work made through participation with citzens and responsive making by artists.

 CC was developed along the lines of four core values which are:

 - Recognising and respecting informal/everyday creativity in communities

 - Culture as an ever changing and evolving concept

-- Providing opportunities for artists and non-artists to lead collaboration
+- Providing opportunities for professional artists and citizen-artists to lead collaboration

-In order to engage people within a university that did not traditionally offer creative subjects, it was important to recognise creativity outside traditional art spaces in all areas including medical, technical and sports.
+In order to engage people within a university (that did not traditionally offer creative subjects), it was important to recognise creativity outside traditional art spaces and subject areas – in all areas including medical, technical and sports science.
 Moreover, the growth and history of the university was examined from the perspective of creativity in order to imagine its development into the future.
-CC openly invited artists to participate and collaborate by developing opportunities to exhibit and engage with the local community.
-The two lead artists worked in multifaceted roles melding their skills as artists, curators and animateur to encourage people to better understand and act on their own innate creativity.
+CC openly invited artists to participate and collaborate by developing opportunities to exhibit and engage with the local people.
+The two lead artist/curators worked in multifaceted roles melding their skills as artists, curators and animateurs to encourage people to consider and act on their own innate creativity.
 Through Creative Continuum, NCKU were able to engage thousands of people both in person and online to see the past eighty five year of the university through the lens of creativity.

 Photographs by Kevin Ryan and Ashokkumar Mistry